GDSC-KIIT/C-tutorials/src/01-dev-env-linux.md

 ## Choosing a Text Editor

-- gedit is the default te
+- gedit is the default text editor